If I Have Joint Custody, Can I Move Out of the State with My Child?

 Most of the time, you will need to work with your attorney in order to secure a formal custody modification before you make an out-of-state move.
 It is not generally enough to simply receive oral or written permission from your co-parent, as these permissions may not be legally enforceable.
 The last thing you want is to have made a move successfully, only to have your co-parent challenge this transition in court while claiming that his or her permission was conditional, invalid, uninformed, etc. Securing proper and complete legal permissions to move will help protect you from significant legal challenges down the road.

 It is worth mentioning that custody modifications are subject to the “best interests of the child” standard.
 As a result, if your co-parent is contesting your decision to move, you will need to be able to explain to the court why moving is not just in your best interests, but in your child’s best interests as well.
-A child custody lawyer, like a child custody lawyer in Frisco, TX, can help you prepare for this formal process.
+A child custody lawyer, can help you prepare for this formal process.

 Child Custody Guidance Is Available